- What is a maths quiz?

-- Why encourage maths quizzes for kids?
+- Why use maths quizzes?

 What are the benefits of maths quizzes? 💭

-How can I make fun maths quiz questions? 🤪
+How can I make fun maths quiz questions?

 There are three levels of questions, each with two sub levels.

-- Knowledge & Comprehension✔️
+- Knowledge & comprehension✔️

-- Application & Knowledge✔️
+- Application & knowledge✔️

-- Synthesis & Evaluation✔️
+- Synthesis & evaluation✔️

 How do you make this fun?
 Use a variety of different question starters.
 Don’t keep using the same question types during the maths quiz.
 Starting a question differently will eventually lead you to forming new types of questions!
-Keeping it fun and different the whole way through.

 Other tips for maths quizzes 📖

 🔆 Tip 1: Make sure all of your answers for the quiz have a correct answer.
-Otherwise you might confuse your kids.

 What resources can I use for quizzes?